EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > B11: The default tid_t to pid_t mapping is the identity mapping.
 > If you changed it, what advantages are there to your approach?

   * We kept identity mapping for `tid_t` to `pid_t`.
 An advantage to creating a more complex mapping could be having more information about processes and threads and their relationship, based on the relationship between the pid and tid.
+It will also allow multi-threading - having multiple threads within a process.